mKotoulas/Hidden-Beauty/README.md

 Note: You can create subfolders in the above folders for your input images and files if you wish.

+In your virtual enviroment type pip install -r requirements.txt to install the necessary packages.

 Type python run_app.py in your terminal to run the script.
 I suggest you run it through VS code at this point because the colors will not be good if you run it from your terminal.